- Academic Advising

 For more information, contact the University Center at (210) 458-4735 or visit the UC Web site at http://utsa.edu/uctr/.

 Dining facilities are available in the Biotechnology, Sciences and Engineering Building, the Business Building, the John Peace Library Building, the Recreation Center, Roadrunner Café, and the University Center at the Main Campus; the Frio Street Building houses dining facilities at the Downtown Campus.
 Menu selections vary by location and venues may include entrees and vegetables, burgers, pizza, pasta, grilled sandwiches, desserts, and beverages.
 UTSA’s Roadrunner Café, which provides dining for residents of campus housing and other students on UTSA’s meal plan, is also open to the public for a fixed price.
-Visit the UTSA Business Auxiliary Services’ Web site to view more information concerning meal plans and rates.
+Visit http://utsa.edu/dining to view more information concerning meal plans and rates.

 Parking on all UTSA campuses requires either 1) the purchase of a UTSA parking permit, or 2) the payment of an hourly fee at a short-term parking space.
-For more parking information, including permit types, prices, and parking locations, go to http://utsa.edu/parking/.
-Shuttle bus service is also available on the Main Campus from outlying parking lots to the core of campus.
-Off-campus shuttle bus service is also available for nearby apartment complexes.
-Information is available online at http://utsa.edu/transportation/.
+Many parking permit options are available to best fit individual needs.
+For more parking information, including permit types, prices, and parking locations, go to http://utsa.edu/parking.

 VIA buses provide transportation between the Main Campus and the Downtown Campus on routes 93 or 94.
-Routes 603, 605 and 660 also serve the Main Campus.
+Routes 603, 605 and 660 also service the Main Campus.
 Students, faculty, and staff may ride on any of these routes by paying normal fares or by purchasing a discounted VIA pass.
 VIA passes include a Monthly Big Pass, a Half-Fare Big Pass if qualified, or a student Semester Pass.
-For more VIA Bus information, go to www.viainfo.net/.
+For more VIA bus information, go to www.viainfo.net.

 UTSA fields men’s and women’s teams for intercollegiate competition in Division I of the NCAA.
-Men’s sports include basketball, baseball, cross-country, football, golf, indoor and outdoor track, and tennis.
-Football was recently approved by the U.T.
-System and the first season of competition was Fall 2011.
-Women’s sports are basketball, cross-country, indoor and outdoor track, softball, volleyball, soccer, golf, and tennis.
-UTSA is one of 12 universities from Texas, Louisiana, and Arkansas that comprise the Southland Conference, a NCAA FCS (Football Championship Subdivision) conference.
-UTSA will move to the Western Athletic Conference (WAC) starting in Fall 2012.
+Men’s sports include baseball, basketball, cross-country, football, golf, indoor and outdoor track and tennis.
+Women’s sports are basketball, cross-country, golf, indoor and outdoor track, soccer, softball, tennis and volleyball.
+UTSA is a member of Conference USA, a NCAA FBS (Football Bowl Subdivision) conference.

 All currently enrolled students receive free admission to any on-campus UTSA athletic event.